 The following factors may contribute to the development of an aneurysm:

-Infection - Syphilis, tuberculosis and other infections can attack and weaken the artery walls.
-(Learn how you can get tested for syphilis quickly and accurately using a syphilis home test.)
+- Infection - Syphilis, tuberculosis and other infections can attack and weaken the artery walls.

 Many aneurysms, even very large ones, cause no outward symptoms.
 In fact, they’re often diagnosed by accident when a patient undergoes an imaging test for an unrelated condition.

 When symptoms do occur, they differ based on location of the aneurysm as well as whether or not it has ruptured.